jspsych/jspsych-contrib/packages/plugin-html-keyboard-response-raf/README.md

 ## Overview

-This plugin implements the same functionality as the html-keyboard-response plugin, but uses requestAnimationFrame internally for timing
+This plugin implements the same functionality as the html-keyboard-response plugin, but uses requestAnimationFrame internally for timing.

 ## Loading